HCL-TECH-SOFTWARE/dxclient-scripts/README.md

 **Warning** - Recent changes to Podman introduced by RedHat have caused a compatibility issue with the container implementation of DXClient.
 HCL is currently investigating how this might be resolved.
 Until further notice, Docker is recommended for using the DXClient container implementation.

 > **Important Note related to DXClient version & distribution:**
-> DXClient is now available free to download/install through NpmJS and harbor repositories.
+> DXClient is now available free to download/install through NpmJS and Harbor repositories.
 Following the decision to openly distribute DXClient, we have changed the current versioning format of DXClient from 1.xx.x to CFNumber.x.x.
 For example, the old release version of DXClient was "1.29.0" but the upcoming releases is reformatted to "221.0.0".
 The number 221 is synonymous with the CF Number version of DX deployments.

 ## Requirements